MarkJelic/TEC-1G/Documentation/ioports.md

-# TEC-1G Hardware IO Ports
+# TEC-1G CPU I/O Ports

-The following technical documentation describes the general layout of the TEC-1G I/O ports.
+The following technical documentation describes the general layout of the TEC-1G's Z80 CPU I/O ports, as accessed by the IN and OUT instructions.

+If you are looking for physical pinouts of the TEC-1G port connectors, please refer to other documentation from the index.

 ## IO ports